sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 23: January 25, 2017 Wednesday

+**Today's Progress**:  Today I worked on Udemy course on back end.
+Also, I worked on some algorithm challenge on freecodecamp

+**Thoughts**  Algorithm challenge can be very difficult.
+I took my time with but I got two done!!!

 ### Day 22: January 24, 2017 Tuesday

 **Today's Progress**:  Today I worked on JavaScript 30 challenge 7.
 It was on array.
 I learned how to use Array.protocol.some, Array.protocol.every, Array.protocol.find, Array.protocol.findIndex methods.
 Very useful methods to learn and utilize.